ibm-cloud-docs/ContinuousDelivery/git_locally.md

 ## Before you begin
 {: #git_before_clone}

-1. To access the Git server outside the browser, you may need to create a personal access token or SSH key for authentication.
+1. To access the Git server outside the browser, you might need to create a personal access token or SSH key for authentication.
 The following table shows what you need to do to set up authentication.

 | Git Type  | HTTPS Setup | HTTPS Use |  SSH Setup |
 |:-----------|:-------------|:------------|:-------------|